 IGT said that total gaming revenue from international markets – i.e. excluding North America and Italy – decreased by 23.4 percent year-on-year to US$98 million in the three months ended September 30, due to lower systems revenue.
 The company shipped 3,210 gaming machine units to international markets during the reporting period, compared to 2,809 units a year earlier.

-IGT did not provide detailed information about its performance in Asia for the second quarter of 2018.
+IGT did not provide detailed information about its performance in Asia for the third quarter of 2018.